Photos can be purchased by clicking the buttons on the right hand side of the enlarged photographs in the Landscape Gallery.

 Once I’d started walking into the bush I could see the sun trying to break through.
 I spent the next hour or so wondering around trying to find the perfect shot.
 By the time I got back to the car the fog had cleared and it was a beautiful day with not a cloud in the sky.
 Such a beautiful morning.

-Home Page Landscapes Real Estate Commercial Portrait About Contact
+Home Page Landscapes Real Estate Commercial Links Portrait About Contact

 Home About Contact